 Do not select a car simply because of its hire rate before considering your destination.
 Some cars especially saloon vehicles like Premio are not suitable for destinations with rugged terrain and off-road trips.
-Small and saloon cars are good on paved roads while off the beaten track journeys require 4X4 vehicles.
+Small and saloon cars are good on paved roads while off-the-beaten-track journeys require 4X4 vehicles.

 Consider the fuel type of the car

-Remember ask your service provider about the type of fuel the car that you are booking uses and tell them your preference with appropriate advice.
+Remember to ask your service provider about the type of fuel the car that you are booking uses and tell them your preference with appropriate advice.
 Some cars use Petrol while others use Diesel.
 Cars that use petrol are a bit more expensive than Diesel cars but have the advantage of causing less interruption when driving.
 You can therefore choose to hire a Petrol car to be more confident of a trip with less trouble on the road.

 Hire a car from a reputable company

 Today, there are many car rental companies in Uganda and the competition is tight.
 They all advertise their services online and it may be somehow tricky for you to choose the best company that will offer you quality self drive services.
 Read through their reviews and know if their services are trustworthy.

 Driving in Uganda without a valid driver’s permit is against the law and once found, you face the penalties.
 A foreigner who wants to have a self drive in Uganda and other countries not theirs is required to have a valid international driver’s license or a document showing that they have been allowed to drive in the country.

 Driving under the influence of alcohol in Uganda or any other country is a great offence.
 You put the lives of the people in your car and others on the road at risk.
 If police happen to come across you driving after drinking, your car is impounded and you are put under custody.